Resend as a WordPress SMTP Server

 For the broader setup that places Resend inside the WordPress email stack, see the WordPress email setup guide.

-Resend as a WordPress SMTP Server detailsWebsite ↗
+Resend detailsWebsite ↗

 Pricing Url